Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 * cycle 4: y<sub>i</sub>[n] +=      *-a*<sub>1</sub> * *y*<sub>i</sub>[*n*-1]
 * cycle 5: y<sub>i</sub>[n] +=      *-a*<sub>2</sub> * *y*<sub>i</sub>[*n*-2]

-An actual implementation would require populating the registers with data; performing the calculation; going through the pipeline; updating the internal states; extracting the data, etc.; thereby incurring more than 5 cycles for latency.
+An actual implementation would require populating the registers with data; performing the calculation; going through the pipeline; updating the internal states; extracting the data, and so on, thereby incurring more than five cycles for latency.

-We can use (4) to calculate 8 sequential outputs for 1 input signal using *one* AI engine core.
+We can use (4) to calculate eight sequential outputs for one input signal using *one* AI Engine core.
 One way to visualize the calculation is to process one column of the matrix of constants **C** at every clock cycle.
-Since **C** has 12 columns, it would *ideally* take 12 cycles to generate 8 outputs.
+Since **C** has 12 columns, it would *ideally* take 12 cycles to generate eight outputs.

 ## Kernel Code

-The kernel code (using the AI engine APIs) for one second order stage is shown below.
+The kernel code (using the AI Engine APIs) for one second-order stage is as follows:

 `kernel.hpp`